Springy, light these Semolina Cupcakes with Coconut Cream Frosting are springy and light and slathered with a delightfully different frosting!

-This cake and frosting is wonderfully light and the semolina used instead of traditional flour creates a wonderful texture and crumb and everything about this cake is so easy as it all goes into one bowl, so less clean up which I love.
-Oh, on a side note, I used coconut yogurt from the local grocery store in this recipe but if you can't find it in your grocery or health food store Greek yogurt will also work.
+This easy one-bowl cake is made with semolina in place of traditional flour which creates a wonderful texture and crumb.
+Another fun ingredient in this recipe is coconut yogurt but if you can't find it in your grocery or health food store Greek yogurt will also work.

 The sweet, white, coconut frosting compliments the cake wonderfully and adds a lovely, snow like peak to these cupcakes so perhaps that is why I think they fit in perfectly with my Xmas celebrations.

-This is a cake that allows for lots of flavor variations simply by adding whatever essence flavor you like to your batter which excites me greatly - just think which one should I choose next?
-Orange, almond, pistachio - so many choices!
+You can experiment with flavor variations simply by adding whatever essence you like to your batter.
+Orange, almond, pistachio, coconut - there are so many choices!

 It's important you use a good quality coconut cream for the frosting and several sites recommended this brand so please keep that in mind otherwise your frosting may not work.
 You could probably still use it like a cream over cake but it will not firm up and hold it's shape.
 Please read the tips below they very important for this recipe.

 Please, please, please ensure that your coconut cream is a good brand - Thai Kitchen is recommended for cooking and baking is best as it holds it's peaks.